Divide-and-Conquer-Beta/dac-documentation/V6-Changelog.md

 - (Reeveli) New images to replace old live action ones for the following event chains: Aragorn, Gandalf & Army of the Dead
 - (Reeveli) Added some more images for Ered Luin Ring script as there were many shared previously

+16th February 2025
+- (Reeveli) New images to replace old live action ones for the following event chains: Aragorn, Gandalf & Army of the Dead
+- (Reeveli) Added some more images for Ered Luin Ring script as there were many shared previously

+19th February 2025
+- (Reeveli) New greater resolution banners for ND standard bearer, three variants
+- (Reeveli) Also Gondor and DA texture variants for above
+- (Karl) Added Silvan Marchwardens to the Anduin Vale waystation
+- (Karl) Added Hîtherbin to the Lothlorien waystation
+- (Karl) Added Arthírochon to the Woodland Realm waystation
+- (Karl) Added Hin-e-Daur to the Woodland Realm waystation
+- (Karl) Added Mordag Fishermen to the Enedwaith waystation
+- (Karl) Added Snow Trolls to the Angmar waystation